 It’s important to remember that The Fiery Crown is a middle book in a trilogy.
 Although there’s no perilous life-or-death cliffhanger at the end of this one, Jeffe has left lots of teasers and story threads to continue in the final book.

 Basically, what I’m saying is…

 Although The Fiery Crown is not my usual genre, I really enjoyed the story.
 This book had everything that I look for in an engaging read.
 There was mystery and intrigue, fighting and action, a beautiful romance, and a nice balance of gentle humour.

 So, has my review of THE FIERY CROWN (FORGOTTEN EMPIRES #2) encouraged you to find out more?
 I really hope it has.
-Just click on any of the links below to check out the book yourself or to find out more about the author.
+Just click on any of the links below to check out the book yourself.
+Keep reading to find out more about the Forgotten Empires series and its author.

-Buy THE FIERY CROWN (or catch up with the series) in print, eBook and audio formats through the usual sources, including:
+Buy THE FORGOTTEN EMPIRE in print, eBook and audio formats through the usual sources, including:

 Thank you for stopping by and for taking the time to read my review of The Fiery Crown.

 I hope that I’ve encouraged you to add it to your ever growing TBR piles. 😉